TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 - Learn about React components.
 - Understand how to create components.
-- Describe where components reside in a React projects.
+- Describe where components reside in a React project.

 ### What are components?